mbtlfernando/useful_functions/README.md

 # useful_functions
-Can be used across different projects
+Can be used across different projects.
+Contains plotly graphs
+Short cuts to access to AWS S3 buckets
+Simple date-time functions